gillesbastin/algorithmicsociety/_posts/2019-10-17-La-chaire-recrute-des-assistants-de-recherche.md

 ## Contact

-For any information, please contact Gilles Bastin (<a href="mailto:gilles.bastin@iepg.fr"> gilles.bastin@iepg.fr </a>) and attach a CV to the e-mail explaining your motivation to participate in the work of the chair.</i>
+For any information, please contact Gilles Bastin (<a href="mailto:gilles.bastin@iepg.fr">gilles.bastin@iepg.fr</a>) and attach a CV to the e-mail explaining your motivation to participate in the work of the chair.